Turkey Saltimbocca Recipe

 - 1/4 cup white wine or chicken broth

-- medium heat for 3-4 minutes on each side or until no longer pink.
+- 2. In a large skillet, heat oil and 1 tablespoon butter over medium heat.
+Add turkey; cook 3-4 minutes on each side or until no longer pink.
+Remove from pan; keep warm.